chimpler/pyhocon/README.md

 dictionary getter (e.g., `conf['a']['b']` or using paths like `conf['a.b']`) or via the methods `get`, `get_int` (throws an exception if it is not an int), `get_string`, `get_list`, `get_double`, `get_bool`, `get_config`.

+# Installation

+It is available on pypi so you can install it as follows:

+    $ pip install pyhocon

 ## Usage

     from pyhocon import ConfigFactory